MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/About/about_Splatting.md

 `East US` location.
 The `$allVms` variable is a list of VMs to create.
 We loop through the list and use `$commonParams` to splat the parameters to create each VM.
 However, we want `myVM2` to be created in a different region than the other VMs.
-Instead of adjusting the `$commonParams` hashtable, we can now explicitly define the **Location** parameter in `New-AzVm` to supersede the value of the `Location` key in `$commonParams`.
+Instead of adjusting the `$commonParams` hashtable, you can explicitly define the **Location** parameter in `New-AzVm` to supersede the value of the `Location` key in `$commonParams`.